Australian rules football in the Australian Capital Territory: 1970s Building on strong foundations

-In 1974 the ACT hosted an Aboriginal Australian rules tournament, which included one of the earliest international matches.
+In 1974, the ACT hosted an Aboriginal Australian rules tournament, which included one of the earliest international matches.
 The Papua New Guinea national Australian rules football team visited to play an Indigenous Australian side in 1974 and played at Ainslie Oval defeating the Australian side.

 Gate takings increased by 40% in 1975, and the CANFL changed to ACTAFL.

 In 1977, the ACT was officially invited to join the NFL Night Series.
 The ACT competed in the 1978 and 1979 seasons.
 However the move created tensions with the VFL which had sought to establish its own rival national competition.
 The ACT, along with other states joined the Australian Football Championships Night Series in 1979, and competed also in 1980 and 1981.

 1980s & 1990s: AFL declines a licence, rugby popularity grows

 In 1981, the ACTAFL, had just begun to edge out rugby league in popularity with an increase in participation.
-Under significant pressure from rugby league junior development in the territory and fearing the impact on its strong local competition of entry of a Sydney team, a formal bid for license to enter a Canberra team into the VFL was made.
-The VFL dismissed the Canberra bid, stating that the VFL would consider Canberra for a license "within the next 10 years" the league was insistent that the license should go to Sydney and proceeded instead to push for South Melbourne's Swans to relocate there.
+Under significant pressure from rugby league junior development in the territory and fearing the impact on its strong local competition of entry of a Sydney team, a formal bid for license to enter a Canberra team into the VFL was made with expected crowd projections of 15,000 per match and a significant television audience.
+However VFL dismissed the Canberra bid, stating that the VFL would consider Canberra for a license "within the next 10 years".
+The league was insistent that the license should go to Sydney and proceeded instead to push for South Melbourne's Swans to relocate there.

 The following year, the NSW Rugby League entered the Canberra market with a new Canberra Raiders club.
+The Raiders were based at Queanbeyan in nearby New South Wales and weren't immediately successful with a wooden spoon in its first season and very small crowds, but the home team began to rapidly attract public support within two years began to outdraw the VFL's Canberra attendances.

-The ACTAFL in 1984 applied to the National Football League to join the national competition which was under consideration at the time.
+In 1984, the ACTAFL applied to the National Football League to join the national competition which was under consideration at the time.
 That year the ACTAFL also began discussions with several VFL clubs about moving their home games so that Sydney could play the bulk of its away games in Canberra and Brisbane, but without success.
+With the VFL denying the Canberra bids entry and with the rising popularity of the Raiders, the ACT between 1983 and 1984 sought admission to the South Australian National Football League.